-According to the Governance Risk and Compliance Institute, an Australian trade organization, the primary cost burden of training are the staff work hours spent away from real operations10.
+According to the Governance Risk and Compliance Institute, an Australian trade organization, the primary cost burden of training are the staff work hours spent away from real operations.
 To make training more adaptable, the GCRI advises FIs to accurately identify “prior learning,” which eliminates redundant training, and encourages the use of training simulations that present interesting content in an engaging way.

 And with a 2017 Accenture survey reporting that 89 percent of financial services executives expect compliance spend to increase in the next two years, FIs need to analyze the benefits of doing business in New York and consider strategic alternatives.

-This consideration is particularly relevant to smaller entities like money transmitters or other money service businesses (MSBs), which have higher AML risks, but may lack the resources to implement robust transaction management programs by the April 2018 deadline7.
+This consideration is particularly relevant to smaller entities like money transmitters or other money service businesses (MSBs), which have higher AML risks, but may lack the resources to implement robust transaction management programs by the April 2018 deadline.

 The NYDFS Final Rule introduces new regulatory risks, implementation costs and operational challenges for institutions.
 While the legislation may seem like an extraterritorial demand for tribute by New York State, all U.S. institutions should heed the lessons of history and weigh the risk of a domino effect.